In this blog post, I would like to discuss something essential for education and healthy life.

-- Firstly, the instructors should inform students as well as their parents about the benefits of physical activities and sports.
+- Firstly, the instructors should inform students and their parents about the benefits of physical activities and sports.

 - Teachers should conduct physical education classes.
-When teachers/instructors conduct regular classes, it will build healthy habits in students.
+When teachers/instructors teach regular classes, it will build healthy habits in students.

 - Another way to promote sports education is by hosting sports events.